digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 A preset may be set to trigger at a fixed time each day.
 This is an alternative to the elevation trigger.
 It's not possible for a single preset to have both kinds of trigger.

-As with the elevation trigger, the Preset Dialog may be used to temporarily override any trigger, in which case the trigger is suspended until the following day.
+As with the elevation trigger, the *Presets-Dialog* may be used to temporarily override any trigger, in which case the trigger is suspended until the following day.
 Similarly, at startup, the most recent preset that would have been triggered for this day will be restored.